 There are two things important to note.
 Firstly, is that exercise does not merely induce a ‘runner’s high’, but it also stimulates the release of many neurotransmitters that help regulate normal brain function.
 Secondly, exercise actually changes the structure of your brain, creating new pathways that serve as alternatives to getting back on the merry-go-round that is addiction.

 An Addiction Research “Giant” is Now Studying Exercise

 As recently as this past June, the US-based National Institute on Drug Abuse (NIDA) held a two-day symposium, Can Physical Activity and Exercise Prevent Drug Abuse?
 Promoting a Full Range of Science to Inform Prevention, which gathered practitioners and basic, clinical, and translational researchers from various disciplines to share ideas.

 As compelling stories of recovery such as Todd Crandell’s and Charlie Engle’s continue to emerge, it has become increasingly clear that exercise can be used as a powerful weapon in the fight against addiction.
-Here at Sunshine Coast Health Center, we have jumped on board of the paradigm shifting movement towards using exercise to overcome addiction.
+Here at Sunshine Coast Health Center, we have jumped on board the paradigm-shifting movement toward using exercise to overcome addiction.